The 6 IB PYP Transdisciplinary Themes: A Guide to Programme Planning

 What the teacher does: The teacher models how to add nodes related to values, beliefs, and relationships.

 This theme investigates our orientation in space and time, personal histories, the discoveries of local and global history, and the interconnectedness of individuals and civilisations.
-It requires pupils to look backward to understand the present and anticipate the future.
+It requires learners to look backward to understand the present and anticipate the future.
 The focus is on causation and change over time.

 In the classroom, the teacher connects historical migration patterns to modern refugee crises.
 The teacher uses cause-and-effect thinking frameworks.